Frequently Asked Questions

 - Captioned/subtitled screenings where possible

-- Live captioning (CART) for all Festival conversations and Q&As. (real‑time text on screen, provided by a real human!)
+- Live captioning (CART) for all Festival talks and Q&As. (real‑time text on screen, provided by a real human!)

 Do you have Accessible Programme Guides?